 Strube UK’s Sugar Beet Varieties

 Early sown bolters:

-Haydn has produced the lowest number of bolters from early sowings with Pasteur in second place.
+Haydn and Pasteur have consistently produced low numbers of bolters from early sowings.
 Whilst differences in other parts of the List may be small, in bolting Haydn has 6 times fewer bolters than the weakest variety, or, to put it another way, the weakest rhizomania tolerant variety produced 600% more bolters than Haydn when sown early.

 Normal sown bolters:

-Haydn has produced no bolters from normal sowings in the last three years of trials.
-The variety with the weakest resistance to bolting has, by contrast, produced 91 bolters per hectare – even at normal sowings.
-Pasteur is also well-placed.
+Degas has produced no bolters from normal sowings in the last three years of trials.
+The variety with the weakest resistance to bolting has, by contrast, produced 161 bolters per hectare – even at normal sowings, which is not acceptable.
+Haydn and Pasteur is also well-placed.

-On the BBRO/BSPB 2017 Descriptive List of Sugar Beet varieties, Strube’s Thor has the lowest bolting of all BCN tolerant varieties from early sowings and is the only nematode tolerant variety suitable for early drilling.
+On the BBRO/BSPB 2018 Recommended List of Sugar Beet varieties, Strube’s Thor has the lowest bolting of all BCN tolerant varieties from early sowings and is probably the only nematode tolerant variety suited to earlier drilling.